mrsuperei/llm-mux/docs/amp-cli-integration.md

 This restriction uses the **actual TCP connection address** (`RemoteAddr`), not HTTP headers like `X-Forwarded-For`.
 This prevents header spoofing attacks but has important implications:

-- ✅ **Works for direct connections**: Running CLIProxyAPI directly on your machine or server
+- ✅ **Works for direct connections**: Running llm-mux directly on your machine or server
 - ⚠️ **May not work behind reverse proxies**: If deploying behind nginx, Cloudflare, or other proxies, the connection will appear to come from the proxy's IP, not localhost

 #### Reverse Proxy Deployments

-If you need to run CLIProxyAPI behind a reverse proxy (nginx, Caddy, Cloudflare Tunnel, etc.):
+If you need to run llm-mux behind a reverse proxy (nginx, Caddy, Cloudflare Tunnel, etc.):

 1. **Disable the localhost restriction**:
    ```yaml